Katrina Lake

-Katrina Lake (born December 24, 1982) is an American businesswoman who is the Founder and interim CEO of Stitch Fix, a fashion-based subscription service.
+Katrina Lake (born December 24, 1982) is an American businesswoman who is the founder and chairperson of Stitch Fix, a fashion-based subscription service.
 Stitch Fix was established in 2011 in San Francisco and went public in 2017.
 In 2017, Lake became the youngest woman to take a company public at age 34 and was the only woman in 2017 to lead an initial public offering in technology.
 She was surpassed by Whitney Wolfe Herd in 2021, who took Bumble public at age 31.

 As of November 2017, Lake held a 16.6% stake in Stitch Fix.
 In 2017, Forbes named Lake one of America's richest self-made women.

 Early life and education

 Lake was born on December 24, 1982, in San Francisco.
-Her mother is a Japanese immigrant who taught in the public school system, and her father was a doctor at UCSF and the University of Minnesota.
+Her mother is a Japanese immigrant who taught in the public school system.
+Her father is a transplant hepatologist and Professor of Medicine at the University of Minnesota and previously at UCSF.
 She initially wanted to become a doctor before she became an entrepreneur.
 She began on the pre-med course but became very interested in economics and business.

-Lake received her bachelor's degree from Stanford University in 2005 and earned a Master of Business Administration from Harvard Business School in 2011.
+Lake was educated at Lowell High School.
+She received her bachelor's degree from Stanford University in 2005 and earned a Master of Business Administration from Harvard Business School in 2011.

 Career

 Lake worked at Polyvore and management consultancy The Parthenon Group after graduating from Stanford.

 While pursuing her MBA from Harvard, Lake founded Stitch Fix in 2011 at the age of 28.
 Lake collected SurveyMonkey data from her clients to get a sense of their style.
 She would use the information to hand select outfits and send them to her customers.
 At its early stages, Lake did not even have the Internet capabilities to charge her customers and required trust from her clients to pay her monthly.
 In 2012, Lake was introduced to Netflix VP of data science and engineering Eric Colson, who initially dismissed the business model as "whimsical" but within months joined the company as "chief algorithms officer".
 She has combined data science with marketing to grow the business.

-Customers of Stitch Fix order "fixes" of five items, selected for them by professional stylists, as a one off or at scheduled intervals, and are subsequently given three days to choose which items they want to keep.
+Customers of Stitch Fix order ‘fixes’ of five items, selected for them by professional stylists, as a one-off or at scheduled intervals, and are subsequently given three days to choose which items they want to keep.
 In 2016–17, Stitch Fix had $730 million in sales.